ucla-brain/atn/README.md

 ## Wiring Diagram

-The map features pathway reconstructions of brain-wide tracer-labeled input and output connections of Anterior group of the dorsal thalamus (ATN).
+A wiring diagram of all input and output connections of Anterior group of the dorsal thalamus (ATN).